luvit/luvit.io/articles/redis-client.md

 end
 ```

+ - `send(query) -> response` - Send Redis a command and get back the response.
+ - `read() -> message` - Read a WebSocket message.
+ - `write(message)` - Write a WebSocket message.

-That's it!
-With `send`, `read`, and `write` we have a simple API for reading
+With `send`, `read`, and `write` we have a simple API for reading from the
-from the websocket stream and writing commands to redis.
+WebSocket stream and writing commands to Redis.

 Let's make a simple loop to extract out the topics and increment a sorted set
-in redis to count the frequency of the topics.
+in Redis to count the frequency of the topics.

 ```lua
 local jsonParse = require('json').parse